harwindersidhu/scheduler/README.md

 - If we want to run unit or integration tests from the command line: use Jest.
 - If we want to run automated end-to-end tests in the browser: use Cypress.

+Fork and clone [scheduler-api](https://github.com/lighthouse-labs/scheduler-api) and follow README.md instructions.
+This is a backend for the scheduler.

 ## Setup

 Install dependencies with `npm install`.